Hello, Fellow Readers! 👋

 By the Way – A playlist for you

 This post was written while listening to Boy Harsher Radio generated by Spotify.
 I was introduced to this band earlier this year, and I cannot get enough of them!
-I feel like I have been missing out so much for not knowing about this band.
+For not knowing about this punk band before, I feel I have been missing out.
 I am very into their dark synth-pop vibe.
-They definitely have inspired me to go back into messing with my drum pad.
+They have inspired me to go back into messing with my drum pad.